rabbitmq/rabbitmq-website/site/classic-queues.md

 ## <a id="overview" class="anchor" href="#overview">Overview</a>

-The classic queue is the basic queue type for RabbitMQ implementing a non-replicated FIFO queue.
+The classic queue is the original queue type provided by RabbitMQ.
+It is an implementation of a **non-replicated** FIFO queue.

 Classic queues are a versatile queue type suitable for many use cases where data safety is not a top priority, because the data stored in classic queues is not replicated.
-If data safety is important, we recommend using quorum queues or streams.
+If data safety is important, we recommend using [quorum queues](./quorum-queues.html) and [streams](./streams.html).

-Classic queues are the original as well as the default queue type for RabbitMQ.
+Classic queues is the default queue type as long as the default queue type is not overriden for the virtual host.

-Classic queues are currently being modernised to improve their stability and performance.
-As a result of this effort there exists [two versions](#versions) of classic queues.
-The version only impacts how the data is stored on and read from disk.
+There are [two versions](#versions) (implementations) of classic queue message storage and indexing.
+The version only impacts how the data is stored on and read from disk: all features are available in both versions.

 ## <a id="features" class="anchor" href="#features">Features</a>